covertnine/c9-admin/readme.txt

 4. C9 Admin Settings - Control Admin Screens and Labels

 == Changelog ==
+v1.1.6

+Added more CSS declarations for admin menu text color

 v1.1.5

 Adjustments to backend styling to account for WP 5.5 updates.